-Those who remember Mark Lewis’s talk on lighthouses will enjoy this.
 In 1803 Trinity House created a wharf between Bow Creek and the East India Dock to build and maintain buoys and equipment.
-In 1864 a lighthouse was built for testing (Michael Farady had a workshop on the site) and training lighthouse keepers.
+In 1864 a lighthouse was built for testing (Michael Faraday had a workshop on the site) and training lighthouse keepers.
 It now houses a musical installation, ‘long player’.
-We get a talk and access to the lighthouse with views over the Thames opposite the Millenium Dome.
+We get a talk and access to the lighthouse with views over the Thames opposite the Millennium Dome.
 The wharf buildings now house creative industries with relics of navigational history scattered round.

 Cost: £5 per person, payable in advance

 Travel: Canning Town station is on the Jubilee Line and Docklands Light Railway.
-From there we walk (about 15 minutes) through the new development of London City Island, where the English National Ballet will be based, past East India Dock, kept undeveloped as a wild life reserve.
-There are two places to eat and drink on Trinity Buoy Wharf, and a bus stop for those who don’t want the walk back to the train.
+From there we walk (about 15 minutes) through the new development of London City Island, where the English National Ballet is now based, past East India Dock, kept undeveloped as a wild life reserve.
+There are two places to eat on the wharf (one closed but may have a new tenant by 27 May).
+There’s a bus stop for those who don’t want the walk back to the train.

-Booking: Please use the booking form or send your name, telephone contact details and membership number to Pam Lewis, 72 Abercorn Road, London NW7 1JT.
-Bookings by 13 March must be accompanied by a cheque payable to NLU3A; if over-subscribed places will be allocated in order of date of receipt of application.
+Booking: Please click here for the booking form (which you will have to print) or send your name, telephone contact details and membership number to Pam Lewis, 72 Abercorn Road, London NW7 1JT.
+Bookings by 20 May must be accompanied by a cheque payable to NLU3A; if over-subscribed places will be allocated in order of date of receipt of application.